International draughts: Notation

 Each of the fifty dark squares has a number (1 through 50).
-Number 46 is at the left corner seen from the player with the light pieces.
-Number 5 is at the left corner seen from the player with the dark pieces.
+Number 1 is at the top left corner seen from the player with the light pieces.
+Number 50 is at the top left corner seen from the player with the dark pieces.
+The top right corner seen from each player (Number 5 from the player with the light pieces and Number 46 from the player with the dark pieces) is the single corner.

 Sport

 The first world championship was held in international draughts in 1894.
 It was won by Frenchman Isidore Weiss, who held the title for eighteen years with seven world championship titles.
 Then, for nearly sixty years, the title was held by representatives from either France or the Netherlands, including Herman Hoogland, Stanislas Bizot, Marius Fabre, Ben Springer, Maurice Raichenbach, Pierre Ghestem, and Piet Roozenburg.
 In 1956, the hegemony of the French and the Dutch was broken: the champion was Canadian Marcel Deslauriers.
 In 1958, the USSR's Iser Kuperman became the world champion, beginning the era of Soviet domination in international draughts, a feat which would mirror their domination at chess around this time.

-The official status of the world championships are held under the auspices of the World Draughts Federation (FMJD) since 1948.
-In 1998, the first World Championship was held in the format of the blitz.
+The official status of the world championships has been held under the auspices of the World Draughts Federation (FMJD) since 1948.
+In 1998, the first World Championship was held in the blitz format.
 The first Women's World Championship was held in 1973.
 The first women's champion was Elena Mikhailovskaya from the Soviet Union.
 A World Junior Championship has been contested since 1971; the first winner was Nicholay Mischansky.

-In addition to the World Championships, there is also a European Championships since 1965 (men) and 2000 (women).
+In addition to the World Championships, there have also been European Championships since 1965 (men) and 2000 (women).